-Main P Mod No. - Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) Tunstall Road Strategic Development Site - housing and employment will be supported in line with policy DSB3.
-Developments should secure Sustainable Urban Drainage Systems in line with national planning policy and manage surface water discharge rates in accordance with the Sustainable Drainage Systems Non-statutory Technical Standards (DEFRA, 2015) MM13 7 a Policy SS10 and supporting ext 7.64 Within these areas there are some smaller settlements and hamlets which are not identified in Policy \$\$10 SS9 as 'Small Villages' because their predominantly open character, loose-knit nature and lack of services and facilities.
-7.66 Amend last sentence as follows: Two such areas were identified in the Core Strategy and included in the plan at Bolton Copperworks, Froghall and the Anzio Camp Blackshaw Moor.
-Policies DSR 5 and DSR 6 provide development criteria for these sites Delete two bullet points Bolton Copperworks, Froghall - The historic copper factory of Thomas Bolton and Sons most of which is now closed and derolict apart from a small section that services copper wires.
+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason variety of locations including greenfield development on the edge of the urban areas.
+A cluster of housing sites located off Mount Road has been identified as an opportunity to make a significant contribution towards the housing needs of the town.
+This development will be supported with additional infrastructure, including additional school capacity and transport improvements. preliminary questions.
+MM13 63 Policy SS6 Amend Part 1 bullet 1 as follows: Increasing the range of available and affordable house types, (including starter homes) especially for first time buyers, families and older people, including extra care housing.
+To improve consistency in response to the Inspector's preliminary questions.
+MM14 74 7.66 Amend last sentence as follows: Two such areas were identified in the Core Strategy and included in the plan at Bolton Copperworks, Froghall and the Anzio Camp Blackshaw Moor.
+Policies DSR 5 and DSR 6 provide development criteria for these sites Delete two bullet points Bolton Copperworks, Froghall - The historic copper factory of Thomas Bolton and Sons most of which is now closed and derelict apart from a small section that services copper wires.
 It lies within an area of high landscape and tourism value adjoining the village of Froghall.
 The whole site occupies an area of approximately 17 hectares comprising of a range of industrial buildings.
 There are significant potential contamination issues which may be at some depth within the site which must be addressed; also flooding issues are a constraint and would need to be addressed given the majority of the site is affected by either floodzone 3 or floodzone 2.
 Its strategic location at the centre of the Churnet Valley is considered crucial to the area's success.
-Anzio Camp, Blackshaw Moor - Former army training base located 3 miles to the north of Leek on the southern edge of the Peak District National Park.
+Anzie Camp, Blackshaw Moor - Former army training base located 3 miles to the north of Leek on the southern edge of the Peak District In response to the Inspector's preliminary questions new policies have been written for these sites.

+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason MM15 76 Policy SS10 National Park.
 The site extends to some 15.4 hectares and includes 17 existing buildings.
-The cite now has planning consent.

-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) 76 Amend point 3 as follows: Recognising and conserving the special quality of the landscape in the Peak District National Park (in accordance with_Policy DC3); Amend point 4 as follows: Regenerate underused major developed areas in the countryside including: Bolton Copperworks, Froghall and Anzio Camp, Blackshaw Moor (in accordance with policies DSR5 and DSR 6) Bolton Copperworks, Froghall - uses which may be suitable are employment, residential, tourist-related retail and accommodation, leisure, subject to the satisfaction of flooding and contamination constraints.
+The site now has planning consent.
+Amend point 4 as follows: In response to Regenerate underused major developed areas in the countryside including: • Bolton Copperworks, Frogall and Anzio Camp Blackshaw Moor (in accordance with policies DSR5 and DSR 6) • Bolton Copperworks, Froghall - uses which may be suitable are employment, residential, tourist-related retail and accommodation, leisure, subject to the satisfaction of flooding and contamination constraints.
 Development shall make provision for appropriate off-site highway improvements.
-Further guidance is provided in the Churnet Valley Masterplan SPD and Bolton's Copperworks Masterplan.
-Anzio Camp, Blackshaw Moor - uses which may be suitable are employment, extra care housing, tourist accommodation.
-Further guidance is provided in the Churnet Valley MM14 81 SS12 Planning Obligations and Community Infrastructure Levy Masterplan SPD.
-Amend policy as follows: Development proposals will be required to provide, or meet the reasonable costs of providing, the on-site and off-site infrastructure, facilities and/or mitigation necessary to make a development acceptable in planning terms through the appropriate use of planning obligations and/or conditions.
-Planning obligations will only be sought where they meet all of the following tests: a) necessary to make the development acceptable in planning terms; b) directly related to the development; and c) fairly and reasonably related in scale and kind to the development.
-Standard formulate will be applied when applicable.
-The Developer Contributions SPD will provide further guidance on how contributions will be calculated.
+Further guidance is provided in the Churnet Valley Masterplan SPD and Bolton's Copperworks Masterplan. • Anzie Camp, Blackshaw Moor - uses which may be suitable are employment, extra care housing, tourist accommodation.
+Further guidance is provided in the Churnet Valley Masterplan SPD. the Inspector's preliminary questions new policies have been written for these sites.
+MM16 83 Key Diagram Amend the Key Diagram to include the small village of Swinscoe: In response to the Inspector's minor queries and typos.